April 11, 2019

 November 2, 2018

 Col. Chris Hadfield’s inspiring journey is one that we can all learn from.
 Raised on a small farm in Sarnia, Ontario, a young Hadfield’s interest in flying led him to enrol as an Air Cadet, become an experimental pilot working with over 70 types of aircraft and eventually ride his first rocket in 1995.
 He went on to become the first Canadian to walk in space and command the International Space Station.
-On November 2nd, Join Ryerson Leadership Lab and George Vari Innovation Conference as Col. Hadfield pulls from a lifetime of galactic experiences to inspire all of us to rise to our leadership potential.
+The Ryerson Leadership Lab and the George Vari Innovation Conference hosted Col. Hadfield as he pulled from a lifetime of galactic experiences to inspire us attendees rise to into their full leadership potential.

 Developing Leadership Skills with Jennifer Hollett